hsw28/data_analysis/hannah-in-use/README.txt

-orderLSevent.m: plots LS events in order by duration powerMap.m: plots power by location psth.m: makes a psth graph of events around a trigger point slidingWindowCorr.m: Plots the max autocorrelation value calculated for a window of specified length accross time spectralPowerVsTime.m: Plots the power of frequency bands specified in bins against time spikehisto.m: makes a histogram of spikes in binned time
+orderLSevent.m: plots LS events in order by duration powerMap.m: plots power by location psth.m: makes a psth graph of events around a trigger point slidingWindowCorr.m: Plots the max autocorrelation value calculated for a window of specified length across time spectralPowerVsTime.m: Plots the power of frequency bands specified in bins against time spikehisto.m: makes a histogram of spikes in binned time